 If you're a department or team lead, odds are that you don't have a lot of spare time on your hands to start building and implementing digital processes from scratch.

 That's why your workflow management application should offer the features, functionality, and support to not only get you up and running fast, but also to deliver real, tangible results right out of the gate.

 Some things to look for are pre-built, customizable templates, one-click integrations, and guided onboarding support.

-3) It needs to handle your complex processes
+3) It needs to handle your complex workflows

-Put simply, your process management application needs to work like you do.
+Put simply, your workflow management application needs to work like you do.

 That's just no longer true.
-But you need to find a process management application that can handle the complexity.
+But you need to find a workflow management application that can handle the complexity.

 What to look out for: integrations to support each team's software and workflows; customizable notifications; integration with your core, tech stack (ERP, CRM, chat, document management, etc); compliance and audit ready; revision-safe data capture and storage; data export, and more.

-Another litmus test: if you were to explain any one of your processes to someone, and begin by using the words "It's a bit complicated", then your application needs to be capable of managing that process.
+Another litmus test: if you were to explain any one of your workflows to someone, and begin by using the words "It's a bit complicated", then your application needs to be capable of managing that workflow.

 4) It needs to support "3rd-dimension integrations"